Artist and …

 Murmur: Artists Reflect on Climate Change (2017) – in collaboration with An Talla Solais

 A collaboration with An Talla Solais to explore alternative approaches to curation and exhibition making.
 Over a six month period five artists, a curator and an ATS representative met in person and online to develop ATS’s summer exhibition and events programme.
 Three of the artists worked in Ullapool for an extended period to develop their work in response to the locality.
-The events programme included formal and informal presentations by the artists, various artists workshops for both adults and children, an introduction to climate change by local writer and climate change researcher, John McIntyre (pictured above), a film screening of Donna Haraway: Story Telling for Earthly Survival, a two week community print workshop in Ullapool Library (with the collective outcome on permanent display in Ullapool Ferry Terminal), and Ullapool’s first Green Tease event with Creative Carbon Scotland.
+The events programme included formal and informal presentations by the artists, artist workshops for adults and children, an introduction to climate change by local writer and climate change researcher, John McIntyre (pictured above), a film screening of Donna Haraway: Story Telling for Earthly Survival, a two week community print workshop in Ullapool Library (with the collective outcome on permanent display in Ullapool Ferry Terminal), and Ullapool’s first Green Tease event with Creative Carbon Scotland.

 Artists: Sarah Gittins / Chloe Lewis / Ellis O’Connor / Meg Rodger / Saule Zuk – with support from Victoria Caine and the ATS team.
 The two-week community print workshop was delivered by Jonathan Baxter and Sarah Gittins.

 Emily Johns: The Politics of Print (co-curated with Sarah Gittins) (2016) – On Site Projects (OSP)